-The fourth hypothesis states that legislative oversight has no significant effect on audit findings.
+performance and report rates.
+20 The fourth apothesis states that legislative oversight has no significant effect on audit findings.
 A large number of DPRD members is expected to increase supervision and reduce the possibility of agency problems between the government as the agent given the mandate by the community as the principal to carry out government duties so that a large number of DPRD members has an impact on an increase in the existence of reasonable audit findings without government exception.
 Regions in this study legislative oversight did not have a positive impact on audit findings.
-Legislative members in Indonesia still do not reflect the level of tight supervision in the local government so that in practice there are still many regional governments that still find confusion in disclosing their financial reports.
+Legislative members in Indonesia still do not reflect the level of tight supervision in the local government so that in practice there are still many regional governments that still find confusion in disclosing the financial reports.